miklevin/MikeLev.in/_posts/2023-05-25-the-time-i-shot-a-guy-and-ran-away-from-a-fight-plus-gratitude.md

 Newly equipped with this "***wait for them to throw the first punch*** then bop 'em hard on the nose attitude", I picked fights.
 The confidence of secret weapons gets under your skin and you think you can do it in all situations with anyone.
 But then I ran into passionately driven little entrepreneur Michael Rubin.
 I use Michael's real name because he's a famous ***Undercover Boss*** billionaire and can take it.

 Also, I was a coward and for the first time in months took the school bus home missing the time and place I was "called out" for a fight.
-It's going to sound like a wussy excuse, by my macho macho 1971 metallic blue BOSS Mustang convertible with a 351 Cleveland stick car racing engine was in the shop that day and I would have had to walk home from high school after the fight.
+It's going to sound like a wussy excuse, by my macho macho 1971 metallic blue BOSS Mustang convertible with a 351 Cleveland stockcar racing engine was in the shop that day and I would have had to walk home from high school after the fight.

 I felt like shit on that schoolbus.
 I looked out the window and saw Michael Rubin and his flying monkey walking to the designated fight zone and knew he was not going to see me there.
 I knew I was going to tell him I was there.
 And you know what?
 I was there—for ever so briefly before I did the car calculation in my head and asked myself if it was worth it.